BIOP/lightsheet-brain-workflows/README.md

 2. Start Fiji and go to `Help > Update...`
 3. Click on "Manage update sites"
 4. Add the `PTBIOP` update site
+5. Add the `BigStitcher` update site
-4. Click on `Apply and Close`, then `Apply`, then close and restart Fiji
+6. Click on `Apply and Close`, then `Apply`, then close and restart Fiji

 To use the fast CZI reader, add the following update site: `Zeiss Quick Start Reader`